rdkcentral/firebolt-certification-app/docs/intentReaderHandlers/RegisterEventHandler.md

 Handler used to register the event in FCA.This handler intent is identified with field as task and value as "registerEvent" along with the event name in the param field of the payload.

+It performs the following actions :
+1. Parse the input message received to get the event.
+2. Register the event passed in params
+3. Save the response/error and perform schema validations
+4. Format the result and send the response back to the IntentReader

 ## Usage
+* Request

 ```json
 {